crspz/crspz/README.md

-- 👋 Hi, I’m @crspz
+- 👋 Hi, I’m @rajib
 - 👀 I’m interested in game theory and mechanism
-- I’m currently learning game theory, blockchain
+- I’m currently learning web3, blockchain
-- How to reach me twitter @cr1spz
+- twitter @cr1spz

 <!---
 crspz/crspz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.